Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The cause of chronic hepatitis C - hepatitis C virus (HCV) is a small virus, 30-38 nm in size, has a shell and an inner part - the core.
-The envelope contains glycoproteins E1 and E2, NS1.
-The inner part contains the genome of the virus - a long single-stranded linear RNA and a protein C-antigen (C-co-protein).
+The cause of chronic hepatitis C - the hepatitis C virus (HCV) is a small virus, 30-38 nm in size, has a shell and an internal part - the core.
+The shell contains glycoproteins E1 and E2, NS1.
+The internal part contains the virus genome - a long single-stranded linear RNA and the C-antigen protein (C-core protein).

-The genome of the virus has sites that encode the synthesis of structural and non-structural proteins.
-Structural proteins include core C-protein and envelope glycoproteins E1, E2.
-Non-structural proteins include enzymes that play a role in viral replication, RNA-dependent RNA polymerase, NS2, NS4, NS3-helicase (metalloproteinase) proteins.
-A key role in the replication of virus C belongs to NS3-proteinase, an enzyme that catalyzes the final stage of the synthesis of the viral polyprotein.
-To each of the structural and non-structural proteins, antibodies circulating in the blood are produced.
-These antibodies do not possess virus neutralizing properties.
+The virus genome has regions encoding the synthesis of structural and non-structural proteins.
+Structural proteins include the C-protein of the core and the E1, E2 membrane glycoproteins.
+Non-structural proteins include enzymes that play a role in virus replication, RNA-dependent RNA polymerase, NS2, NS4 proteins, NS3 helicase (metalloproteinase).
+The key role in the replication of the C virus belongs to NS3 proteinase - an enzyme that catalyzes the final stage of the synthesis of the viral polyprotein.
+Antibodies circulating in the blood are produced for each of the structural and non-structural proteins.
+These antibodies do not have virus-neutralizing properties.

-There are 6 genotypes of the hepatitis C virus, the classification of which is based on the analysis of the 5'-terminal portion of the unstructured NS5 region (genotypes la, lb, 1c, 2a, 2b, 2c, 3a, 3b, 4, 5, 6).
+There are 6 genotypes of the hepatitis C virus, the classification of which is based on the analysis of the 5'-terminal region of the non-structural region NS5 (genotypes la, lb, 1c, 2a, 2b, 2c, 3a, 3b, 4, 5, 6).

-In North Africa, 4, in North and South-East Asia and the Far East - 1, 2, 6, in the US - 1 genotype.
+In North Africa, 4 genotypes are common, in North and Southeast Asia and the Far East - 1, 2, 6, in the USA - 1.

-The world has more than 500 million carriers of hepatitis C virus.
-Genotype 1b is associated with a more severe course of the disease, a higher content of HCV RNA in the blood serum, a worse response to antiviral medications and a greater likelihood of a serious recurrence of hepatitis C after liver transplantation.
+There are over 500,000,000 hepatitis C virus carriers worldwide.
+Genotype 1b is associated with a more severe course of the disease, higher serum HCV RNA levels, a worse response to antiviral therapy, and a higher likelihood of serious hepatitis C relapse after liver transplantation.
 Genotype 4 is associated with a poor response to interferon therapy.

-Chronic HCV infection usually begins in a mild form, but in 50% of patients within 10 years the disease progresses, 10-20% develop cirrhosis of the liver, less often liver cancer.
+Chronic HCV infection usually begins in a mild form, but in 50% of patients the disease progresses over 10 years, in 10-20% - liver cirrhosis develops, less often - liver cancer.

-The hepatitis C virus is an RNA virus.
-Serum markers of the hepatitis C virus are the virus RNA and antibodies to HCV (HCVAb).
+Hepatitis C virus is an RNA virus.
+Serum markers of hepatitis C virus are RNA of the virus and antibodies to HCV (HCVAb).

 How is hepatitis C transmitted?